 We provide advisory, personal statement preparation and mock interviews for applicants applying to medical school.
-We also advise students applying for biomedical degree courses, perhaps with an intention to apply for graduate medicine entry in US/UK/Canada/Australia.
+We also advise students applying for post-graduate biomedical degrees, perhaps with an intention to apply for graduate medicine entry in US/UK/Canada/Australia.

 Medical school entry is extremely competitive.
 A strict UK government quota of 7.5% is in place for non-EU students.
 This limits the number of places for non-EU students to no more than 25 at the largest medical schools.
 An Oxbridge collage may have place for just one (1) international student, and this need not be a Singaporean.
 The applicant-to-place ratio easily exceeds 20:1 for international students that already meet the academic and financial requirements.
 Usually, no more than 5 students are admitted from each country to maintain student body diversity.

 Applications to medical schools in the United Kingdom must be made through the Universities and Colleges Admissions Service (UCAS).
 Prospects need to submit a personal statement with their UCAS application.

 All applicants need to take the Biomedical Admissions Test (BMAT) in the year of UCAS application.

 Based on satisfaction of the entry requirements, the UCAS personal statement and BMAT, some applicants are invited for an interview.